BRST and Related Superfield Approach to a Few Interesting Models of Point Particles and a Model of Bosonic String: A Brief Review: CF-Type Restrictions for the 2D Diffeomorphism Invariant Theory: MBTSA to BRST Formalism

-Comparison of (105) one-by-one with the two such expressions (i.e. $S^\mu$) in (104) yields
+Comparison of (105), one-by-one, with the {\it two} such expressions (i.e. $S^\mu$) in (104) yields

-which leads to (i) the precise determination of the secondary field $f^a (\xi)$, and (ii) the derivation of the CF-type restrictions: $B^a + \bar B^a + i \; (\bar C^m \;\partial_m \;C^a + C^m \; \partial_m \;\bar C^a) = 0$ which is the 2D version of the D-dimensional CF-type restriction(s) that have been derived in our earlier work on the superfield approach to the D-dimensional diffeomorphism invariant theories (see, e.g. [7, 8] for details) where a bit of gravitation has been discussed.\\
+which leads to (i) the precise determination of the secondary field $f^a (\xi)$, and (ii) the derivation of the CF-type restrictions: $B^a + \bar B^a + i \; (\bar C^m \;\partial_m \;C^a + C^m \; \partial_m \;\bar C^a) = 0$ which is the 2D version of the D-dimensional CF-type restrictions that have been derived in our earlier work on the superfield approach to the D-dimensional diffeomorphism invariant theories (see, e.g. [7, 8] for details) where a bit of gravitation has been discussed, too.
+The derivation of the (anti-)BRST invariant CF-type restrictions for the 2D diffeomorphism invariant model of the bosonic string theory [6], to the best of our knowledge, is a novel result. \\